NevilleS/toggl-board/server/README.md

 # TogglBoard Server

 This folder contains the source code for the TogglBoard Server that connects the device to the Toggl API.
-For more info, see the [README](../README.md)

 ## Usage: Without Docker